Keep Your Windows,

 This is one of the most impressive features of ecoGlaze®.

-The ecoGlaze® Retrofit Double Glazing System is supplied in either raw timber (Tasmanian Oak) or painted in Dulux Natural White.
-The raw timber mouldings are ready to be stained and finished to match your existing window frames.
-You may choose to do this yourself or choose from ecoMaster’s 16 available stains and we can stain them for you.
-Custom paint colours can also be arranged for an additional fee.
+The ecoGlaze® Retrofit Double Glazing System is supplied in either raw timber (Tasmanian Oak) or White Powder Coated Aluminium.
+The raw timber mouldings are ready to be stained and finished for you to match your existing window frames.
+If you are having your ecoGlaze professional installed, custom paint colours can also be arranged for an additional fee.

 Will ecoGlaze® eliminate noise?